Introduction to PowerShell While Loop

 Output:

-In the above example, when the variable value becomes 8 in the IF statement, then IF block executes and break is also executed and the entire loop is terminated.
+In the above example, the IF block executes when the variable value reaches 8 in the IF statement.
+After executing the break, it terminates the entire loop.
 You can see the difference in the above two examples.

 Example #6 – While Loop with Continue Statement

-When the CONTINUE statement is executed, it skips the current loop and returns to the main loop.
+When executing the CONTINUE statement, it skips the current loop and returns to the main loop.
 In the below example, when the value reaches 8, it skips the rest of the program and returns to the main WHILE loop.

 Code: